mhdatheek136/NLP_Project/README.md

 # Hybrid Sentiment Analysis Model

-This project aims to enhance the efficiency of sentiment analysis by combining the BERT and VADER models to create a hybrid model.
-By leveraging the strengths of both models, the hybrid model aims to improve sentiment classification performance.
+This project enhances sentiment analysis by combining two powerful models: **BERT** and **VADER**.
+The hybrid approach leverages BERT’s deep contextual understanding with VADER’s rule-based efficiency to improve sentiment classification accuracy.

+> Two classifiers were tested: **Logistic Regression** and **Random Forest**.
+> ✅ **Random Forest** provided better overall performance and is used in the final model.

+---

 ## Table of Contents

 - [Introduction](#introduction)
 - [Directory Structure](#directory-structure)
 - [Prerequisites](#prerequisites)